-Here is a helpful list of travel resources to use for your Italy + France trip planning
+Here is a list of helpful travel resources for Italy and France to use for your trip planning.

 Note: This page may contain affiliate links for which I’d receive a small commission.
 I only recommend services I know and trust and that I’ve used myself or for clients.
 Check back as I often update this page and add to the list.